yobek-lab/Rocket_Elevators_Mobile/README.md

  Odyssey Week 13 - Multiplying Experiences

-  -  Login screen where you can input a valid email to login into the app onto the home screen
+  -  Login screen where you can input a valid email to login into the app onto the home screen.
-  -  Home screen with lists of all non-active and active elevators  : clickable and               differentiable
+  -  Home screen with lists of all non-active and active elevators  : clickable and differentiable.
-  -  Once an elevator is clicked, it brings us to a screen (the status screen) where you          can set the status back to active/inactive
+  -  Once an elevator is clicked, it brings us to a screen (the status screen) where you can set the status back to     active/inactive.

  * URL : https://expo.io/@yoke/rocket_elevator_react

  * Login :
- Click the link above to test the project by downloading it with expo or "open project in browser"
+ - Click the link above to test the project by downloading it with expo or "open project in browser"

  * Employees' accounts for login: